barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 ## Acknowledgements

-Thanks to Robin Rombach, Dennis Soemers, Yan Sidyakin, and the [Cohere For AI](https://cohere.for.ai/) community for feedback on earlier versions of this article.
+Thanks to Robin Rombach, Dennis Soemers, Yan Sidyakin, Freddie Vargus, Anna Golubeva, and the [Cohere For AI](https://cohere.for.ai/) community for feedback on earlier versions of this article.

 ## Contribute
 Please help me make this article better.
 Possible ways: